johnnyj2608/POSGUI/README.md

 #### Example:

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need `VS Code` and `PostgreSQL` installed globally on your machine.

-Installation:

-`npm install`

-To Run Test Suite:

-`npm test`

-To Start Server:

-`npm start`

-To Visit App:

-`localhost:3000/ideas`
+Start your PostgreSQL server.
+Copy tables from Database directory.
+In DBConnection.java, change information to your own.

+Open the repository with VS Code.
+Run the code.

 ## Reflection